DataDog/documentation/content/en/monitors/monitor_types/process.md

 ## Overview

 Live process monitors are based on data collected by the [Process Agent][1].
-Create monitors that warn or alert you based on the behavior of any group of processes across your hosts or tags.
+Create monitors that warn or alert based on the count of any group of processes across hosts or tags.

 ## Monitor creation